 Furthermore, we understand that each case is multifaceted.
 We give every client the personalized attention, time, and resources they deserve.
 Our experienced legal professionals handle all negotiations with insurance companies and fight to achieve the maximum recovery for our clients.

-If you or a loved one has been injured due to someone else’s negligence, please contact Gregory J. Cannata & Associates online or call 212-553-9205 to schedule a free confidential consultation.
+If you or a loved one has been injured due to someone else’s negligence, please contact Cannata, Hendele & Cannata online or call 212-553-9205 to schedule a free confidential consultation.